 By the middle of October, she'd noticed us watching her at recess.
 She'd grown accustomed to picking flowers and skipping around the school with them – alone.
 I wasn't up on girl activities, so it took me this long to realize that this was abnormal behaviour, and that the other girls laughed at her and found her "weird".

-Above all else, I found Bridget's eerie tendencies to be a breaths of fresh air compared to the usual, boring activities us boys got up to: throwing worms at walls, throwing spiders at girls, throwing balls at other boys in the guise of sports.
+Above all else, I found Bridget's eerie tendencies to be breaths of fresh air compared to the usual, boring goings-on us boys got up to: throwing worms at walls, throwing spiders at girls, throwing balls at other boys in the guise of sports.
 We tended to do quite a bit of throwing.

 Bridget was shy, at least at first.
 She wasn't shy about being weird, but rather about talking to others.
 From what we could see when we glanced across the playground to Bridget dancing by herself, doing cartwheels by herself or hanging from monkey bars upside down by herself, she didn't have any friends at all.
 And when she was called on in class, she would whisper an answer or simply say nothing.